KGP/X99-EFI-Folder-Distributions/README.md

 in config.plist - Section "Kernel and Kext Patches" of Clover Configurator.

-Also implemnted but disabled _xcpm_cpuid_set_info  and _xcpm_bootstrap  Kernel patches are for Broadwell-E!
+Also implemented but disabled _xcpm_cpuid_set_info  and _xcpm_bootstrap  Kernel patches are for Broadwell-E!

 # _xcpm_cpuid_set_info (Broadwell-E)